Using Z-Wave home automation to build a smart home

 You can also automate your blinds and curtains.
 For example, Fibaro has a module that can control any AC motor.
 So, you can easily control blinds, garage doors or any device that uses an AC motor with this Fibaro module.

 Home Cinema and Media

-There’s a number of apps out there include ones which enable you to combine different systems into an easy to use layout.
+Several apps are available, including ones that enable you to combine different systems into an easy to use layout.
 The right option for you will depend on the hub you choose.

 Can I use …?

-Regardless of how amazing the available product range is, it’s also worth considering how other major tech interfaces with Z-Wave.
+Regardless of how amazing the available product range is, it’s also worth considering how other tech interfaces with Z-Wave.

 Amazon Alexa / Google Home